 These women taught us well, and we are still learning from them.

 The Longmont Branch Today

-Seventy-one years later, Longmont’s AAUW branch still remains dedicated to the AAUW mission of promoting equity for all women and girls, lifelong education, and positive societal change.
+Seventy-two years later, Longmont’s AAUW branch still remains dedicated to the AAUW mission of advancing gender equity for all women and girls through research, education and advocacy.